BrianDouglasIE/BrianDouglasIE.github.io/posts/generate-sqlite-table-types-bun.md

----
-title: Generate SQLite table types for Typescript
+Generate SQLite table types for Typescript
-date: 01/09/2025
+01/09/2025
-tags: [js]
+js
 ---

 Bun has an sqlite interface built in.
 It make for some great dev-ex.
 One thing that ircks me when dealing with sql and Typescript however, is that when I run queries I often have to model the db table that I am querying in Typescript.
 This usually involves a manual effort, but not anymore.
 I have written a short script to auto generate Typescript types for table definitions.

 <!-- more -->